ministryofjustice/justice-gov-uk/.github/pages/editing/block-editor.md

 ## Reporting an issue

-To report an issue or to raise a support query, please contact the Central Digital Product Team at: justice-support@digital.justice.gov.uk
+To report an issue or to raise a support query, please contact the Central Digital Product Team